 The University of Florida is committed to providing accessible IT related services.
+All UF Web sites are urged to implement accessibility standards for content and materials.
 Want to know more?

 |Accessibility Awareness Course|

 |Description||Total Completion Time||Enroll|

 Other accessibility-related training can be found at https://training.it.ufl.edu/training/